Everything you need to know

 - Successful applicants will be invited to attend an induction session.

-The Nucleo Project is a ‘music for social action’ programme in North Kensington, London, that uses the pursuit of musical excellence as a way to enrich the lives of children and young people who, in turn, enrich the life of our community.
+The Nucleo Project is a ‘music for social action’ programme in W10, London, that uses the pursuit of musical excellence as a way to enrich the lives of children and young people who, in turn, enrich the life of our community.